-Because of their small size, Yorkies are increasingly popular among city dwellers.
+Because of their small size, Yorkies are an increasingly popular dog breed among city dwellers.
 With a little training and socialization, they can do well in large urban environments.
 In fact, Yorkies often make the top of the list of New York City’s most popular breeds.

 8. They are generally healthy dogs.

 Yorkies are generally healthy dogs with an average lifespan of 14 to 16 years.
-Common health conditions in Yorkies are usually minor, including eye anomalies and luxating patella (a dislocated kneecap).
+Common health problems in Yorkies are usually minor, including eye anomalies and luxating patella (a dislocated kneecap).
 It’s important to remember that it’s difficult to predict when or if your pet will become injured or sick.
 Pet insurance can help by offsetting the cost of vet bills if your Yorkie would become sick or injured.

 9. Many people believe that Toto was a Yorkie.

 If you’ve read or seen the Wizard of Oz, you probably remember Dorothy’s dog, Toto.
 Many people think that Toto was inspired by a Yorkie.
 While it isn’t confirmed, there’s a good chance that it’s true!
 The original drawings for the book show a dog that looks very similar to a Yorkie.
 Plus, Yorkshire Terriers were popular when the book was illustrated, and the illustrator was the owner of a Yorkie.

 10. They are often mixed with other breeds.